wlchin/geneinsight/README.md

 3. **Gene Set Visualizations** - Heatmaps showing gene presence across references
 4. **Summary Statistics** - Key metrics about the analysis
 5. **Download Interface** - Interactive interface to download specific themes

-To customize the report, use the `--report_title` parameter.

 ## Examples